 Items away from your home aren’t protected.
 For example, if you drop your laptop while walking down the street, this wouldn’t be covered by accidental damage.
 However, you can protect your belongings while they’re away from your home by adding personal belongings cover.
 Remember to check the details of the cover before adding it to your policy.

 That’s up to you.
 Accidental damage cover is an optional extra you can add to your home insurance policy.
 You may prefer to cover the cost of any accidents or breakages yourself.
 However, if you can’t do that, it’s worth considering the benefits.

 As accidental damage cover gives you more comprehensive insurance, it offers peace of mind.
 This increased protection means the overall cost of your home premium will increase.
 The price you pay will depend on your particular circumstances and the level of cover you choose.

-Making a claim under your policy will also reduce your no-claim discount when you renew.
+Making a claim under your policy will also reduce your No Claim Discount when you renew.
 But the reverse is also true.
-If you don’t make a claim your no-claim discount will increase until you reach the maximum number of years allowed under your policy.
-With us that’s 5 years.
+If you don’t make a claim your No Claim Discount will increase until you reach the maximum number of years allowed under your policy.
+With us that’s five years.

 You also need to consider the policy excess, which is the amount you pay on any claim.
-If your excess is £300, for instance, you’ll be liable for the first £300 of any replacement costs.
+If your excess is £300, for example, you’ll have to pay the first £300 towards any replacement costs.

 How do I make an accidental damage claim?

 If it’s an emergency call us on 0345 030 6945 — lines are open 24 hours a day.1

 We’ll need to know what happened and when, plus details of what you’re claiming for.
 Photos of damage or receipts for lost items are helpful.